ilievmark/Basil.Behaviors/sample/BehaviorsSample/Pages/EventHandling/README.md

 The main idea is keep return value from previous method calling and pass it as param

-Let say we have method 'ReturnStringMethod' that returns string (Demo 8 and Demo 9)
+Let say we have method 'ReturnStringMethod' that returns string (demos 10 and 11)

 ```
 public string ReturnStringMethod()